vatelzh/daos/src/vos/README.md

         reject

 A transaction involving both reads and writes must follow both sets of rules.
-As an optimization, read-only transactions do not need to update read timestamps.
+As optimizations, single-read transactions and snapshot (read) transactions do not need to update read timestamps.
 Snapshot creations, however, must update the read timestamps as if it is a transaction reading the whole container.

 When a transaction is rejected, it restarts with the same transaction ID but a higher epoch.
 If the epoch becomes higher than the original epoch plus epsilon,